 - Meet the Basic Skills Requirement by Coursework

 Individuals may meet the requirement by providing official transcripts to a Commission-approved preparation program or submitted with their application packet to the Commission.
 The transcripts must show the passage of courses in reading, writing, and mathematics as outlined below.
 Courses must have been taken at a regionally accredited college or university for credit, passed with a grade of B or better, be degree applicable, and be at least 3-semester units (or equivalent quarter units).
+Pass/Credit acceptable if institution does not issue letter grades.
 Qualifying coursework does not include professional development or continuing education units or in-service training or workshops.
 Qualifying coursework includes the following:

 |For reading proficiency:||A course in critical thinking, literature, philosophy, reading, rhetoric, or textual analysis.

 |For writing proficiency:||A course in composition, English, rhetoric, written communication, or writing|